-- Ascendas Reit's acquisition of a portfolio of 28 business park properties located in the US from a subsidiary of its sponsor for approximately S$1.3 billion, which was completed in December 2019.
-This marked Ascendas Reit's maiden entry into the US market; and
+- Ascendas Reit's acquisition of a portfolio of 11 data centre properties located across Europe from subsidiaries of Digital Realty Trust, Inc. for approximately S$905 million, which was completed in March 2021.
+This marked Ascendas Reit's maiden entry into the European data centre market;

 ii Private equity transactions

 Although real estate investment volumes were down in 2020, with foreign capital inflows into Singapore dropping by 53 per cent to S$3.18 billion in 2020 owing to global travel restrictions and uncertainty caused by the pandemic, PE funds remain active in real estate M&A and there have been several notable transactions, some of which include:

 - the privatisation of Soilbuild Business Space REIT by a consortium comprising the Soilbuild Group's founder, Lim Chap Huat and his family and funds managed by Blackstone.
 The acquisition was completed by way of a trust scheme of arrangement for approximately S$700.3 million representing a premium to the market price per unit.
 The trust scheme was granted court sanction and the REIT was delisted in April 2021;